Do you remember opening your first bank account? Not an offshore bank account, I mean your very first account ever.

 We walked up to the counter, and right there and then I had a savings account.
 They handed me a bank card, and my very own bank book to track my balance.
 Quite the milestone for a kid.

 It’s still possible to walk into your local branch and open up an account in such a way.
 In fact, a lot of people will never feel the desire for more than this.
-For some of them, opening an account at a local branch is all they need.
+For some, opening an account at a local branch is all they need.

 But, the logic that the best bank for you is just down the street is flawed.